microsoft/nni/docs/en_US/TrainingService/RemoteMachineMode.md

 preCommand: call activate ${replace_to_conda_env_name}
 ```

-If there are multiple commands want to execute, you can use `&&` to connect these commands:
+If you want multiple commands to be executed, you can use `&&` to connect these commands:

 ```yaml
 preCommand: command1 && command2 && command3